valeIT/valeIT.github.io/_posts/2019-12-19-sw-ix-review.md

 - All the Star Destroyers that are so advanced to kill a planet with one shot can't lift themselves without being guided by a navigation beacon.
 A beacon that can be destroyed by laser fire.
 But there is a second beacon on the command ship, but nowhere else because plot.

-- Many more (Kylo and Rey kissing, non Jedi surviving in the vacuum of space, Palpatine has manifestations of all the Siths watching the battle while the Jedi are nowhere to be seen[^3]).
+- Many more (Kylo and Rey kissing, non Jedi surviving in the vacuum of space, Palpatine has manifestations of all the Sith watching the battle while the Jedi are nowhere to be seen[^3]).

 ## Conclusions